Hugh Hefner's Son Cooper Pays Tribute to Playboy Founder After His Death

-Hugh Hefner is being remembered for his talents by many included his closest family members.
+Hugh Hefner is being remembered for his talents by many including his closest family members.

 When the news was announced that the Playboy founder had passed away, Cooper Hefner immediately released a statement honoring his dad.